tnichols217/notes/APBiology/6/Notes/BILL Packet/6 - Topic Review Guide.md

 		- Wound up DNA, ready for replication
 	5. Transcription and Translation
 		- Reading the DNA to make protein through RNA

+## Transcription and Translation
-10. Compare the processes of DNA replication with transcription.
+1. Compare the processes of DNA replication with transcription.
 Be sure to include the following things in your comparison:
 	1. Location of process
 		- Replication in nucleolus while transcription also happens in the same place, but leaves into the cytoplasm
 	2. Nucleic acids involved
 		- ATCG vs AUCG
 	3. Enzymes responsible
 		- DNA polymerase vs RNA polymerase, Ribosomes
-11. Create a graphic organizer that explains the relationship between the following molecules:
+2. Create a graphic organizer that explains the relationship between the following molecules:
 	1. DNA
 		- origin of genetic info
 	2. mRNA